-July 4th is perhaps the time when people search for boat rental in New York the most: the weather is hot; every spot for firework-viewing on land is crowded.
+July 4th is perhaps the time when people search and rent a boat in New York the most: the weather is hot; every spot for firework-viewing on land is crowded.
 No firework-viewing experience can possibly be better than spending time away from the crowds and enjoying the cool breeze on the water.
 As the Sailo team commenced our Fourth of July series, we did a bit of research on what people often search about the day.
 Aside from questions about how to spend the holiday, question about the origin of the day itself is very popular.
 Therefore, we decide to dedicate the first post in the series to answer this question.

 The History of the Fourth of July: the Declaration of Independence